-Like in activity-centric approaches, In CH each activity belongs to exactly one process instance, and the granularity of activities is fixed at build-time.
-This affects one requirement of category Activities.
+In CH each activity belongs to exactly one process instance, and the granularity of activities is fixed at build-time.

 Activities.
 Users cannot access data element values of other relating cases; i.e., a variable granularity of activities to support preferred work practices (e.g., context-sensitive vs. batch activities) is not supported (i.e., R7 is not met).